Skip to Content

 • Using organic compost will provide microorganisms activity to fight diseases and plant problems.

 Powdery mildew: It is the most common plant disease.
-It is a gray or white matter on the leaves that resembles dust or dirt.
+The gray or white matter on the leaves resembles dust or dirt.

-It first appears on the lower leaves of the plant and can spread to the entire plant if left untreated.
+It first appears on the plant’s lower leaves and can spread to the entire plant if left untreated.

-The main symptoms are distorting of leaves, buds, tips, or fruits followed by yellowing of leaves or tissue death.
+The main symptoms are distorting leaves, buds, tips, or fruits, followed by yellowing leaves or tissue death.

-You can use a garden fungicide when you first see the symptoms of powdery mildew, apply again after 7 to 10 days to eliminate the disease.
+You can use a garden fungicide when you first see the symptoms of powdery mildew and apply it again after 7 to 10 days to eliminate the disease.

 Rust: There are more than 5000 species of rust that can infect plants.
-Fungal parasites cause rust, and it appears as brownish-yellow or bright orange spots on the leaves.
+Fungal parasites cause rust, appearing as brownish-yellow or bright orange spots on the leaves.

 The spots contain a powdery substance known as spores, which will spread the disease to other plants via air or water.